 At a reputable agency like ConceiveAbilities, several surrogacy requirements must be met right from the start:

-The requirements leave many women wondering: if all other criteria are met, does the age of a surrogate really matter?
+The requirements leave many women wondering: if all other criteria are met, does the age limit of a surrogate really matter?
 Can you be a surrogate after 40?
 While there may be rare exceptions, most gestational carriers, especially those who are matched through a reputable agency, are between the ages of 21-39 years old.

-In order to ensure the healthiest possible environment for a growing baby and to offer the best chance of a safe and healthy delivery for both her and the newborn, the surrogate must be within her primary childbearing years.
+In order to ensure the healthiest possible environment for a growing baby and to offer the best chance of a safe and healthy delivery for both her and the newborn, the surrogate must be in her primary childbearing years.
 The pregnancy itself is more susceptible to complications when the surrogate is outside of this range.
 According to the Mayo Clinic, women past a certain age are more likely to:

 It is in the gestational carrier’s best interest to be within the range of 21-39 years old for other reasons, too.
 The long-term toll on her body is not nearly as intense and most women find they have a smoother recovery.